First transcontinental railroad: Central Pacific route

 The route over the Sierra had been plotted out by Judah in preliminary surveys before his death in 1863.
 Judah's deputy, Samuel S. Montague was appointed as Central Pacific's new Chief Engineer, with Lewis M. Clement as Assistant Chief Engineer and Charles Cadwalader as second assistant.
 To build the new railroad, detailed surveys had to be run that showed where the cuts, fills, trestles, bridges and tunnels would have to be built.
 Work that was identified as taking a long time was started as soon as its projected track location could be ascertained and work crews, supplies and road work equipment found to be sent ahead.
 Tunnels, trestles and bridges were nearly all built this way.
-The spread-out nature of the work resulted in the work being split into two divisions, with L.M.
-Clement taking the upper division from Blue Cañon to Truckee and Cadwalader taking the lower division from Truckee to the Nevada border.
+The spread-out nature of the work resulted in the work being split into two divisions, with L. M. Clement taking the upper division from Blue Cañon to Truckee and Cadwalader taking the lower division from Truckee to the Nevada border.
 Other assistant engineers were assigned to specific tasks such as building a bridge, tunnel or trestle which was done by the workers under experienced supervisors.

 In total, the Central Pacific had eleven tunnel projects (Nos.
 3 through 13) under construction in the Sierra from 1865 to 1868, with seven tunnels located in a 2 mi stretch on the east side of Donner Summit.
 The tunnels were usually built by drilling a series of holes in the tunnel face, filling them with black powder and detonating it to break the rock free.
 The black powder was provided by the California Powder Works near Santa Cruz, California.
-These works had started production in 1864 after the U.S. Civil War had cut off shipments of black powder from the East to the mining and railroad industry of California and Nevada.
+These works had started production in 1864 after the American Civil War had cut off shipments of black powder from the East to the mining and railroad industry of California and Nevada.
 The Central Pacific was a prolific user of black powder, often using up to 500 kegs of 25 lb per day.

 The summit tunnel (Number 6), 1660 ft, was started in late 1865, well ahead of the railhead.
 Through solid granite, the summit tunnel progressed at a rate of only about 0.98 ft per day per face as it was being worked by three eight-hour shifts of workers, hand drilling holes with a rock drill and hammer, filling them with black powder and trying to blast the granite loose.
 One crew worked drilling holes on the faces and another crew collected and removed the loosened rock after each explosion.
-The workers were pulled off the summit tunnel and the track grading east of Donner Pass in the winter of 1865–66 as there was no way to supply them, nor quarters they could have lived in.
+The workers were pulled off the summit tunnel and the track grading east of Donner Pass in the winter of 1865–1866 as there was no way to supply them, nor quarters they could have lived in.
 The crews were transferred to work on bridges and track grading on the Truckee River canyon.